 High street retail is struggling through a period of unprecedented uncertainty, brought on by fluctuating consumer confidence (not least because we are now very much in the run-up to Brexit), but also in part due to the fundamental and, in all likelihood, permanent disruptive changes in consumer behaviour and how we shop.

-Increasing numbers of retailers are either succumbing to the added pressures felt by traditional bricks-and-mortar retailers, or are finding ways to relieve them.
+Increasing numbers of retailers are either succumbing to the added pressures felt by traditional brick-and-mortar retailers or are finding ways to relieve them.
 Following the very public difficulties experienced this year alone by Maplin, New Look, House of Fraser and most recently Homebase, some commentators are already dubbing 2018 the 'Year of the Company Voluntary Arrangement (CVA)'.
-In these incidents, some of the focus has been on the treatment of landlords rather than the retailers themselves, with landlords being asked or in some cases compelled to accept dramatic reduction in future rents, or the value of arrears claims.
+In these incidents, some of the focus has been on the treatment of landlords rather than the retailers themselves, with landlords being asked or in some cases compelled to accept a dramatic reduction in future rents or the value of arrears claims.